mattyWuh/dev-tools/README.md

 **Zsh** : Slightly less archaic than `bash` and has wide support.

 ## Future

-Add CI testing.
+- Add support for other 'nix operating systems.

-Add support for other 'nix operating systems.
+- Make hyper optional.